npcoincoreteam/NPCoin-php/NPCWallet/OpenApiWallet/README.md

 In our API, API Holder can create as many as they want Sub Wallet Address for their user.
 This Sub Wallet Address will be create under API Holder <b>API USER CODE</b> and <b>API KEY</b>.
 <br>
 <a href="https://github.com/npcoincoreteam/NPCoin/blob/master/NPCWallet/OpenApiWallet/Create-Sub-Wallet.txt">REFER HERE FOR API RESPONSE</a>

+# Sending/Transfer NPCoin
+Fuction sending/transfer NPCoin is very strict and need more security parameters so that only authorise person and owner of the wallet address only can make the sending/transfer.

+Fuction sending/transfer need parameter as below
+* API USER CODE
+* API KEY
+* Amount to transfer/send
+* Sending Address
+* wallet_sec_code for Sending Address
+* Receiver Address
+* Fee (that decided by our side)